NREL/rdtools/docs/sphinx/source/index.rst

 best practice analysis routines along with the building blocks for users to tailor their own analyses.
 Current applications include the evaluation of PV production over several years to obtain rates of performance degradation and soiling loss.
+It also includes the capability to analyze systems for system- and subsystem-level availability.
 RdTools can handle both high frequency (hourly or better) or low frequency (daily, weekly, etc.) datasets.
 Best results are obtained with higher frequency data.